mcascardi/MySQL-Maint/README.md

 Simply extract mysql_maint.sh anywhere on your system (for example ~/scripts).
 Don't forget to allow execution.

+Copy the settings.default.conf file to settings.conf and edit or uncomment the variables there according to your server settings.

+Set it to run as a cron task. [optional]

-Note that the script itself may contain important information, such as a login/password for your MySQL server.
-You should really take care to the permissions
+Note that the settings.conf file contains important information, such as a login/password for your MySQL server, so don't forget to give it strict permissions (700 is good).

-`chmod 700 mysql_maint.sh`
+For more information, run mysql_main.sh -help

 ## Configuration